-- (a) Dip the ear punch, notcher and the end of the tweezers into 70% ethanol.
-Clean with a swab to remove gross dirt and any leftover tissue.
-Note, ethanol is a highly flammable substance, and care should be taken to not get ethanol on anything other than the equipment needing to be flamed. - (b)Clean up any spillages immediately, including any ethanol on hands and clothing, and if necessary, wait until the spilled ethanol has evaporated before continuing with the procedure. - (c) Re-dip the equipment in ethanol and flame the cutting part of the ear punch or notcher, and the tips of the tweezers with a lighter or portable flame torch.
+- (a) Dip the ear punch or notcher and the end of the tweezers into 70% ethanol.
+Clean with a swab to ensure any dirt and leftover tissue is removed.
+Note, ethanol is a highly flammable substance, and care should be taken to not get ethanol on anything other than the equipment to be flamed. - (b) Clean up any spillages immediately, including any ethanol on hands and clothing, and if necessary, wait until the spilled ethanol has evaporated before continuing with the procedure.

+- (c) Re-dip the equipment in ethanol and flame the cutting part of the ear punch or notcher, and the tips of the tweezers with a lighter or portable flame torch.
 Note, the flame from ethanol is not visible in sunlight.
-Allow the equipment to cool before using it on an animal. - (d)DO NOT allow contact with any other biological material, including human fingers, before the animal is marked.
+Allow the equipment to cool before using it on an animal. - (d) DO NOT allow contact with any other biological material, including human fingers, before the animal is marked.